-Full documentation for the 11vm-profdata is available online in the LLVM Command Guide.
+Full documentation for the llvm-profdata is available online in the LLVM Command Guide.

-In Arm® Compiler for Linux, the llvm-profdata tool is located in <install\dir>/arm-linux-compiler-\/llvm-bin.
+In Arm® Compiler for Linux, the llvm-profdata tool is located in <install_dir>/arm-linux-compiler-/llvm-bin.
 To enable the llvm-profdata tool, add the llvm-bin directory to your PATH.